Conservation facts and achievements

 Water Smart Homes

-- Nearly 13,000 homes have been built via this Water Smart Homes program
+- Nearly 13,000 homes were built via the Water Smart Homes program

-- 14 billion gallons of water saved since the program began in 2005
+- 14 billion gallons of water were saved through the program from 2005 to 2020

 Unlike water used indoors, water used outdoors and for cooling is lost to our water system as it cannot be treated and reused.
 As a result, outdoor water use is the focus of our conservation efforts.

 Consumptive use of water doesn't qualify for return-flow credits because it is not returned to our water system.